 Department of Radiology Residency

-Dedicated to producing the next generation of top-notch clinical radiologists, the Massachusetts General Hospital Department of Radiology residency program provides intensive training in all subspecialty areas and modalities of imaging, including a comprehensive experience with interventional techniques.
+Dedicated to producing the next generation of top-notch clinical and academic radiologists, the Massachusetts General Hospital Department of Radiology residency program provides intensive training in all subspecialty areas and modalities of imaging, including a comprehensive experience with interventional radiology.

-The Massachusetts General Hospital Department of Radiology residency program has a total of 38 residents.
-11 appointments will be made for each July 1, renewable at yearly intervals for four years.
+The Massachusetts General Hospital Department of Radiology residency program currently has a total of 40 residents.
+Eleven appointments will be made for each July 1, renewable at yearly intervals for four years.
 Appointments begin after the completion of at least one year of postgraduate training in a clinical internship.
 Training in all subspecialty areas and modalities of radiology is offered, including a comprehensive experience with interventional techniques.
+We are currently applying for accreditation for a combined Interventional Radiology/Diagnostic Radiology (IR/DR) residency program.

-Trainees are assured opportunities to acquire a broad range of diagnostic skills in angiography and neuroradiology, as well as to participate in vascular embolization, percutaneous biopsies, abscess drainage, and other interventional procedures.
+Trainees are assured opportunities to acquire a broad range of diagnostic skills, as well as to participate in vascular embolization, percutaneous biopsies, abscess drainage, and other interventional procedures.
+Residents also receive advanced training in cutting edge technologies including MRI, and have the opportunity to spend time during the third year at the Martinos Center for Biomedical Imaging as part of an Advanced MRI rotation.

 Residents actively participate in the Harvard Medical School clinical clerkships in radiology at Mass General, serving as teachers, tutors, and mentors to students enrolled in the clerkship and introducing medical students to the practice of radiology.
 Residents are also given appointments as clinical fellows at Harvard Medical School, which allows them access to the Harvard library system, athletic facilities, and Harvard bookstore discounts.